-- Do your readings match the subject that you are required to complete a training plan for? - Do your readings cover a range of appropriate topics? - Do the readings cover the topics of equity, diversity, inclusion, and cross-cultural differences? - Have you included the correct number of readings?
+- Do your readings match the subject that you are required to complete a training plan for? - Do your readings cover a range of appropriate topics? - Have you included the correct number of readings?

 STEP 7: COMPLETE THE PROPOSAL FORM

 Complete the Training Plan Proposal Form by carefully reading all of the instructions on the form and by completing all required fields.